nichannah/tango/README.md

 Download and install [ESMF](https://www.earthsystemcog.org/projects/esmf/), in particular the ESMF_RegridWeightGen program is needed.

-Build tango can then be built with:
+tango can then be built with:
 ```
 $ scons
 ```